linagora/linshare/documentation/EN/epics/new-admin-portal/story-565-admin-can-manage-technical-account.md

         * Name
         * Email
         * Status: Enabled or disabled
         * Role: Currently there is only 1 role : Delegation
+        * Locked account: If the account has been locked, there will be a label.
 * A search bar
 * A sort field
 * When I click on the search bar, there will be a drop-down list of search criteria including:
     * Status: When select this search criteria, the search bar will display: Status = "dropdown list" The options are: Enabled/Disabled.
 I select one status, the search tag is completed with a delete icon.Then I click enter the system will search technical account which have selected status.
     * Name: When I select this search criteria, the search bar will display: Name contains = "text input".
 I click Enter, the search tag is completed and an icon Delete.
 Then I click enter the system will search technocal accounts which have field Name contains text inputted.
     * Identifier: When I select this search criteria, the search bar will display: Id = "text input".
 I click Enter, the search tag is completed and an icon Delete.
 Then I click enter the system will search technical accounts which have id contains  inputted text.
+    * Locked account : When I select this search criteria, the search bar will display: Locked account  = "dropdown list". with options Yes/No. I select one option, the search tag is completed with a delete icon.Then I click enter the system will search technical account which have been locked or unlocked.
 * When I start typing on search bar, the system will show default search criteria is email
 - I can search technical account by one of above criteria or combine them
 - Each search criteria in the search bar is seperated by a delete icon.
 I can click this icon to delete the criteria